drbean/curriculum/pages/homepage/markdown/AfterAll.md

 `The practical question, perhaps, is the extent to which law students, who aspire, *after all*, to being practicing lawyers and who therefore must take courts and judges with special seriousness, should be taught _only_ the "law" as enunciated by the courts.`

+Apparently, "after all" is discussed in

+| Elizabeth Closs Traugott.
+(2022).
+Ten Lectures on a Diachronic
+| Constructionalist Approach to Discourse Structuring Markers.
+Leiden:
+| Brill.
+ISBN 978-90-50690-9

 Back to [WobblyEnglish](WobblyEnglish.html)